-OFFICE OF THE CITY CONTROLLER AUDIT DIVISION BACKGROUND AND AUTHORITY - The City Controller is an independently elected official who is granted the authority (through the City Charter, Article VIII, Section 7) to ".... be responsible for conducting internal audits, in accordance with professionally recognized auditing standards, of the operations of all City departments, offices, agencies and programs.
+BACKGROUND AND AUTHORITY - The City Controller is an independently elected official who is granted the authority (through the City Charter, Article VIII, Section 7) to ".... be responsible for conducting internal audits, in accordance with professionally recognized auditing standards, of the operations of all City departments, offices, agencies and programs.
 The scope of internal auditing shall encompass an objective and systematic examination of evidence to provide an independent assessment of the efficiency and effectiveness of the city's system of internal controls and the quality of performance based on quantifiable criteria in meeting objectives....".
 The City Controller assigns this responsibility to the City Auditor (through appointment) to be the executive in charge of the Audit Division, whose scope of work is contained under a separate Charter (Audit Division Charter).
 Audit results are issued to the Mayor, City Council Members and Department Directors.
-AUDIT DIVISION ORGANIZATION - During FY2013, the Audit Division had 2 staff retire, with both planned replacements and adding back one slot previously lost due to the downturn in the economy in 2010-2011, bringing the total headcount to 13, consisting of 11 professional Audit Staff, one support staff, and the City Auditor.
-The Audit Division has two primary sections, which consist of Audit and Information Technology (IT) Audit.
-Each section provides audit related services as their primary objective; however the IT Audit section is focused on Data Analysis as support for determining control risk around the key information systems, as well as the overall view of Information Technology throughout the organization.
-As we receive additional training, certifications, and experience, we will continue to increase our ability to provide enhanced and value-added services.
+AUDIT DIVISION ORGANIZATION - At the end of FY2014, the Audit Division had a total headcount of 10, consisting of 8 professional audit staff, one support staff, and an Interim City Auditor.
+Audit Division staff provide audit related services as their primary focus.
+Additional training, certifications, and experience will enhance staff ability to provide services now commonly outsourced.
 The Controller's Office utilizes internal and external audit resources to execute our mission and objectives and meet the needs and requests of our varied stakeholders.
-Additionally, we have 9 professional service firms under contract through March 15, 2014 with 2 (1) year renewal options.
+We have 8 professional service firms under contracts which will expire March 15, 2016.
 APPROACH AND METHODOLOGY - The Audit Division adheres to: 1) the Government Auditing Standards (GAS - commonly referred to as the "Yellowbook") as promulgated by the Government Accountability Office (GAO) and 2) the International Standards for the Professional Practice of Internal Auditing as issued by the Institute of Internal Auditors (IIA - known as the "Redbook").
 To assure compliance with these professional standards, the Audit Division undergoes a peer review every 3 years.
-The Annual Audit Plan is a flexible commitment of the Audit Division within the Office of the City Controller to perform engagement activity related to the responsibility and authority identified in the City Charter as quoted above.
-The Audit Plan, which is approved by the City Controller, serves as a working document that considers items such as; the Enterprise Risk Assessment (ERA), input from Mayor, City Council, Department Management, and results from previous audits, etc. Due to the continual requests for audit services, the increasing demand for non-audit services, and the required testing for planned activities, the Audit Plan will be monitored and revised as necessary throughout the year.
-To enhance communication and facilitate transparency, the City Auditor is presenting status and results to the Budget and Fiscal Affairs Committee semi-annually.
+The most recent peer review was completed November 1, 2013.
+The Annual Audit Plan is a flexible commitment of the Audit Division within the Office of the City Controller which establishes areas that will be prioritized for audits in accordance with the responsibility and authority identified in the City Charter.
+The Audit Plan, which is approved by the City Controller, serves as a working document that considers items such as; the Enterprise Risk Assessment (ERA), input from Mayor, City Council, Department Management, and results from previous audits, etc. Due to continual requests for audit services, the increasing demand for non-audit services, and the required testing for planned activities, the Audit Plan will be monitored and revised as necessary throughout the year.
+To enhance communication and facilitate transparency, status updates will be provided to the Budget and Fiscal Affairs Committee semi-annually.
 The professional standards noted previously require that the Audit Plan be rooted in risk-based methodology.
 Historically, the Audit Division had outsourced its risk assessment process to external consultants and utilized the results provided in a report to assist in developing the annual audit plan.
 The previous risk assessments had been performed in 1994, 1999, and 2004 respectively.
 In FY 2010, the Audit Division conducted the ERA internally and utilized approximately 3 full-time equivalents (FTEs).
-Since then, the ERA is being executed annually CITY OF HOUSTON 2014 AUDIT PLAN
+Since then, the ERA is being executed annually on selected Departments on a rotational basis for efficiency and to ensure full coverage of all City Departments over a 4-5 year period1.